-Amounts in USD'000 Change in assumption Impact on gross liabilities Impact on net liabilities Impact on profit Impact on capital and reserves % of Solvency II surplus 2021 Loss ratio +10% 61,540 21,079 (21,079) (17,074) (8.10)% 2020 Loss ratio +10% 46,220 15,024 (15,024) (12,169) (5.83)%
+Amounts in USD'000 Change in assumption Impact on gross liabilities Impact on net liabilities Impact on profit Impact on capital and reserves % of Solvency II surplus 2022 Loss ratio +10% 145,038 37,544 (37,544) (30,410) (11.12)% 2021 Loss ratio +10% 144,738 30,475 (30,475) (24,685) (11.71)%

 When considered alongside the Company's own funds (section E.1) and capital requirements (section E.2), this sensitivity test shows that the Company's capital base can withstand some level of systemic mispricing, but the tests highlight the importance of vigilant oversight of our underwriting controls.
-Nevertheless, the potential for loss ratio deterioration is limited by the intra-group stop-loss agreement with Endurance Specialty Insurance Limited, an indirect subsidiary of the Company's ultimate parent undertaking.
+Nevertheless, the potential for loss ratio deterioration is limited by the intragroup stop-loss agreement with ESIL, which owns 100% of the Company's immediate parent holding company, EWHL.

 Reserve risk sensitivity tests have been performed by the Company to assess the profit/loss impact of misestimation of reserve liabilities.
 These tests assess how the variability in the initial expected loss ratio ("IELR") and the variability in how quickly claims are reported impact the reserve estimation.
-Each variable was increased and decreased by 10%.
+The IELR was flexed up and down by 10% and the development profile was flexed slower and quicker (by 3 months for short-tailed lines and 6 months for long-tailed lines) sequentially, resulting in nine difference scenarios (including the base case of unchanged assumptions).